AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 The Boolean aspect Constant_After_Elaboration may be specified as part of the declaration of a library level variable.
+If the aspect is directly specified, the aspect_definition, if any, shall be a static [Boolean] expression.
+[As with most Boolean-valued aspects,] the aspect defaults to False if unspecified and to True if it is specified without an aspect_definition.

 A variable whose Constant_After_Elaboration aspect is True, or any part thereof, is said to be "constant after elaboration".
-[The Constant_After_Elaboration aspect indicates that the variable will not be modified after execution of the main subprogram begins.]
+[The Constant_After_Elaboration aspect indicates that the variable will not be modified after execution of the main subprogram begins (see section :ref:`tasks-and-synchronization`).]

 A constant is a *constant with variable inputs* if its initialization expression depends on: